Pixelrick420/Tetris/README.md

 - X: Rotate the piece clockwise in game.
 - P: Pause the game.
 - Q: Quit / Exit program.
-- Clear lines by filling rows completely with blocks to earn points.
-- The game ends when a new piece cannot spawn at the top of the board.

 ### Scoring
 - Points are awarded for clearing lines: